daormar/debasher/doc/design_doc_resident.md

     only new part is the holder itself.
-It does not touch the Contract's other limit, "a message read from a FIFO but not yet written to the input log" (a window internal to one process, between its own `read()` and its own log `write()`, that no outside fd can protect), which is narrow (microseconds) and not, on its own, worth chasing further.
+It does not touch the Contract's other limit, "a message read from a FIFO but not yet written to the input log" (a window internal to one process, between its own `read()` and its own log `write()`, that no outside fd can protect), which a reader thread keeps short by logging every message of a block in one write.

     The simplest holder is a single process for the whole program, the `Supervisor` or one of its own, but if it dies together with both